scaleway/terraform-provider-scaleway/docs/resources/lb_certificate_beta.md

 ## Additional notes

 * Ensure that all domain names used in configuration are pointing to the load balancer IP.
-You can achieve this by creating a DNS record through terraform pointing to  `ip_adress` property of `lb_beta` entity
+  You can achieve this by creating a DNS record through terraform pointing to  `ip_address` property of `lb_beta` entity.
 * In case there are any issues with the certificate, you will receive a `400` error from the `apply` operation.
   Use `export TF_LOG=DEBUG` to view exact problem returned by the api.
 * Wildcards are not supported with Let's Encrypt yet.